 Help for veterans

 Veterans can receive assistance through the U.S. Department of Veterans Affairs.
 Nearly 9 million veterans are served each year at over 1,700 sites of care.
 Help is available for everything from smoking cessation to prosthetic devices to weight management.
 Mental health services are also offered, as are programs to help people who serve as caregivers for veterans.

 Medical equipment and supplies

-If you need medical equipment or supplies, organizations are available to help through permanent donations or loans.
+If you need medical equipment or supplies, organizations are available to help through permanent donations, equipment exchange, or loans.
 Check GoodHealthwill or Rehab Equipment Exchange to look to see what’s available in your state.
 Most are free, but some do charge a fee.
 Pediatric and adult equipment and supplies are available.
 Some of the items available include wheelchairs, hospital beds, and slings.

 Free or discounted care programs at not-for-profit hospitals

 There are nearly 3,000 not-for-profit hospitals in the U.S., so chances are good there’s one in your community.
 These hospitals pay no taxes and in return are expected to offer a community benefit, including free or discounted care for patients who can’t afford to pay.
 Many hospitals, however, fail to tell patients about these programs.
 If you know in advance that you face a hospital stay, ask if the hospitals in your area are not-for-profit, and talk with them about the programs they offer.
 Even if your only option is a for-profit hospital, many of these offer charity care or financial assistance policies.
 Ask about these programs and apply for any you may qualify for.
 Click here for more information about not-for-profit hospitals.